-If I run this code now it will show me total time taken by the VBA to execute.
+If I run this code now, it will show me the total time taken by the VBA to execute.

 Sub Timer_Example1() Dim StartingTime As Single StartingTime = Timer 'Enter your code here 'Enter your code here 'Enter your code here 'Enter your code here MsgBox Timer - StartingTime End Sub

-Use the above and type your code after the code StartingTime = Timer but before the code MsgBox Timer – StartingTime i.e. in green area you need to enter your code.
+Use the above and type your code after the code StartingTime = Timer, but before the code MsgBox Timer – StartingTime, i.e., in a green area, you need to enter your code.

 This will give the difference between start and end time and return the result.

-As we have seen the result given by the function is in seconds but not in the accurate format.
+As we have seen, the result given by the function is in seconds but not in an accurate format.
 However, we can apply a VBA time format to the end result by using the FORMAT function.

-I have used FORMAT function here.
-The result is given by (Timer – StartingTime).
+I have used the FORMAT function here.
+The result is given by (Timer – starting time).
 I have divided it by the number 86400 to convert it to seconds as per time format rules, then I have applied the time format in an hour, minute, and second format.

 So, the total time taken by the code is 3 Seconds.

-So total time taken by this code is now 1 minute 2 seconds.
+So the total time taken by this code is now 1 minute 2 seconds.

-There is an alternative to TIMER function by using NOW () function.
+There is an alternative to TIMER by using the NOW () function.
 Below is the alternative code.